Volunteers and members

 How to join

-To apply for membership, or renew your membership, please complete the membership form below online or download and send it with the appropriate fee to: Tenants' Union of NSW, PO Box K166, Haymarket NSW 1240 or contact[at]tenantsunion.org.au.
+To apply for membership, or renew your membership, please complete the membership form below online or download and send it with the appropriate fee to: Tenants' Union of NSW, PO Box Q961, QVB Market Street NSW 1230 or firstname.lastname@example.org.
 You may need to install Adobe Acrobat Reader in order to view and print the form.
 Please return your completed form by mail or scan and email.